 Nice is located in the legendary region of the French Riviera known as the Cote d’Azur.
 This evocative term was coined over a century ago by the poet Stephen Liegeard.
 Nice is the capital of the Cote d’Azur and is packed with spectacular Vino Con Vista things to do around the Baie des Anges (Bay of Angels).

-1. Stroll along the palm trees on the Promenade des Anglais which stretches along the beach of the Bay of Angels and watch the sunbathers that opt to sit on the rocky beach rather than rent a comfy lounge chair.
+1. Stroll along the palm trees on the Promenade des Anglais (Walk of the English) that stretches along the beach of the Bay of Angels.
+Watch the sunbathers that opt to sit on the rocky beach rather than rent a comfy lounge chair.
 Take some photos of the charming locals along the path.
 Cross the street and stop at one of the casinos on the main drag.

 2. Pay a tribute to Miles Davis at the entrance of the glorious Art Nouveau Negresco Hotel.
 Stop in for lunch or a glass of wine.
 Better yet, consider staying at this swanky establishment.